h2oai/h2o-2/h2o-docs/source/Ruser/Rinstall.rst

 Upgrading Packages
 """"""""""""""""""

-When upgrading H\ :sub:`2`\ O the user will need to upgrade their R package as well.
-In order to prevent a version mismatch, it is recommended that users manually upgrade their R packages.
-For instance, if you are running the bleeding edge developer build, it’s possible that the code has changed, but that the revision number has not, in which case manually upgrading ensures the most current version of not only the H\ :sub:`2`\ O code, but the corresponding R code as well.
+When upgrading H\ :sub:`2`\ O, upgrade the R package as well.
+To prevent a version mismatch, we recommended that manually upgrading R packages.
+For example, if you are running the bleeding edge developer build, it’s possible that the code has changed, but that the revision number has not.
+In this case, manually upgrading ensures the most current version of not only the H\ :sub:`2`\ O code, but the corresponding R code as well.

 Simply detach the package and remove it from R before going through the installation process again:

 ::

-  if ("package:h2o" %in% search()) { detach("package:h2o", unload=TRUE) }
+  > if ("package:h2o" %in% search()) { detach("package:h2o", unload=TRUE) }
-  if ("h2o" %in% rownames(installed.packages())) { remove.packages("h2o") }
+  > if ("h2o" %in% rownames(installed.packages())) { remove.packages("h2o") }